lintosunny/ecommerce-chatbot/README.md

 This chatbot currently supports three intents:

-**faq**: Handles frequently asked questions related to the platform's policies or general information.
+**1. faq**: Handles frequently asked questions related to the platform's policies or general information.
 > _"Is online payment available?"_

-**sql**: Activated when users request product listings or information based on real-time database queries.
+**2. sql**: Activated when users request product listings or information based on real-time database queries.
 > _"Show me all Nike shoes below Rs.
 3000."_

-**smalltalk**: Responds to casual or conversational messages to make the chatbot more engaging and human-like.
+**3. smalltalk**: Responds to casual or conversational messages to make the chatbot more engaging and human-like.
 > _"How are you?"_

 ## 💡 Key Features